 Medication Drop Off Sites

 The Washington County Sheriff’s Office and the Washington County Department of Public Health and Environment are working together to help residents dispose of their unused and/or expired medications year-round at collection boxes in:

-See flyer for information on what’s accepted, what’s not, and procedures for drop off.
+See brochure for information on what’s accepted, what’s not, and procedures for drop off.

 Needles, syringes, lancets, vaping devices/liquids, and thermometers are not accepted at the Unused Medication drop boxes.
 Bring these items to the Washington County Environmental Center.

 Residents have options for other locations for drug disposal listed on the Minnesota Pollution Control Agency website, which is searchable by location, and lists all drug drops that are public and private in the state.